MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## CrowdSourcer

 CrowdSourcer is a [Microsoft Teams bot](../bots/what-are-bots.md) that gives teams queried information sourced collaboratively from group members.
-It's a great way to answer frequently asked questions while enabling participants to actively engage in and contribute to a fun and helpful information resource.
+It helps to answer frequently asked questions while enabling participants to actively engage in and contribute to a fun and helpful information resource.

 [Get it on Github](https://github.com/OfficeDev/microsoft-teams-crowdsourcer-app)